-Well-being Account expenses must be incurred during the benefit plan year and claimed through my Sun Life Mobile app by May 31 following the end of the plan year.
+Well-being Account expenses must be incurred during the benefit plan year and claimed through my Desjardins mobile app by May 31 following the end of the plan year.
 Funds remaining in the account after May 31 will be forfeited.